 According to the National Institutes of Health, most people in the United States get adequate zinc from their diet.
 However, there’s a concern that adults older than 60 may be at risk for zinc deficiency, particularly if access to food is limited.
 The recommended daily amount of zinc for most adults is 8 to 11 milligrams.

 It’s not common in the United States to experience copper deficiency due to diet.
-However, people who have had weight loss surgery or have celiac disease or inflammatory bowel disease for lower than normal levels.
+However, people who have had weight loss surgery or have celiac disease or inflammatory bowel disease

 The daily recommended amount of copper is 2 milligrams.